 - Cai Emmons

-- author of His Mother's Son
+- Author of His Mother's Son

 These stories capture Jewish New Jersey suburbanites in moments of crucial transition, when they have the opportunity to connect with those closest to them or forever miss their chance for true intimacy.
 In "The Headhunter," two men develop an unlikely friendship when Len Siegel, a recruiter,...Forward